 Preheat oven to 350°F

-Spread blueberries in ungreased 8 or 9-inch square baking dish or pan
+Spread blueberries in ungreased 8 or 9-inch square baking dish

 In medium bowl combine flour, ½ cup sugar, baking powder and salt